afshaan4/loudsounds/README.md

 ## Documentation:
-an attempt at documenting what i write
+An attempt at documenting what I write

 **`find_input_device()`**